qyang-nj/llios/macho_parser/docs/LC_CODE_SIGNATURE.md

 ### CDHash
 The hash of the entire blob, including `CS_CodeDirectory` struct, slots and special slots, is called Code Directory Hash (CDHash).
 This is the ultimate hash of the whole app bundle.

-Through the chain-of-trust, every bit in the app is eventually verified by Apple.
 Each page and resource are hashed into slots.
 Slots are hashed to CDHash.
 CDHash is encrypted by a private key and the corresponding public key is certified by Apple.
+Through the chain-of-trust, every bit in the app is eventually verified by Apple.

 ## Requirement Blob
 Apple's code signing is more than just hashing.
 We can enforce other requirements, like what the app id is and what certificate is required.
-The requirements are specified by [code signing requirement language](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/RequirementLang/RequirementLang.html) and encoded with op codes defined in `requirement.h` ([libsecurity_codesigning/lib/requirement.h](../../apple_open_source/apple_open_source/libsecurity_codesigning/lib/requirement.h)).
+The requirements are specified by [code signing requirement language](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/RequirementLang/RequirementLang.html) and encoded with op codes defined in `requirement.h` ([libsecurity_codesigning/lib/requirement.h](../../apple_open_source/libsecurity_codesigning/lib/requirement.h)).
 The hash of this blob is stored in `slot[-2]`.

-The `Security.framework` provides the method `SecRequirementCopyString` to decompile the op codes to a human readable string.
-We can use `codesign` command to output the requirements.
+The `Security.framework` provides `SecRequirementCopyString` method to decompile the op codes to a human readable string.
+We can also use `codesign` command to output the requirements.

 ```
 $ codesign -d -r- Airbnb.app/Airbnb